EdgeApp/yaob/README.md

 closeObject(object)
 ```

-If you would like to give your users a nice `on` method like the one `Bridgeable` provides, You can do this:
+If you would like to give your users a nice `on` method like the one `Bridgeable` provides, you can do this:

 ```js
 import { bridgifyClass, onMethod } from 'yaob'